 - Laser inscription services

-- Offering courses on diamonds and other colored stones, through the institute’s IGI's School of Gemology.
+- Offering courses on diamonds and other colored stones through their School of Gemology.

-Presently, IGI issues over one million reports annually.
-That high number is mainly because the organization caters to both corporate diamond dealers and individual investors.
-Modern-day consumers have also become more jewelry-conscious.
+Presently, the IGI issues over one million reports annually.
+This high number results mainly from the organization’s ability to cater to both corporate diamond dealers and individual investors.
+Modern-day consumers have also become more jewelry conscious.
 When the idea of diamond grading was conceptualized, vendors mainly used it as a pricing mechanism.
-Nowadays, consumers are keen on learning about the details of the diamonds they wish to buy.
-The focus is on information and not necessarily whether the value matches the price asked.
+Nowadays, consumers are keen on learning about the details of the diamonds they wish to buy, implying that the focus is on information and not only on whether the value matches the price asked.

-Besides diamond vendors, consumers, and individual investors, IGI caters to several other market segments.
-Examples include insurance corporations, catalog companies, internet sales organizations, and accounting and securities firms.
+Apart from diamond vendors, consumers, and individual investors, the IGI caters to several other market segments, such as insurance corporations, catalog companies, internet sales organizations, and accounting and securities firms.

-Like any other reputable grading lab out there, IGI deploys state-of-the-art scientific equipment.
-The equipment is designed for accuracy and consistency.
+Like any other reputable grading lab, the IGI deploys state-of-the-art scientific equipment designed for accuracy and consistency.

-The grading process basically involves an analysis of the elements that make up the Four Cs.
-Such components include the diamond’s carat weight, color, clarity and cut.
-Each aspect is carefully analyzed, and the findings noted in the report.
+The grading process involves an analysis of the elements that make up the Four Cs—weight, color, clarity, and cut.
+Each aspect is carefully analyzed, following which process the findings are noted in the reports.

-The process starts by examining the diamond carat.
-Gemologists deploy carefully calibrated instruments to arrive at the most accurate carat weight.
-Then they analyze the color of the stone.
-To do that, the graders use the color scale that ranges from D (colorless) to Z (yellow).
-Usually, the color of your diamond is determined by comparing it to the lab’s master stones with predetermined colors.
+The process starts by examining the diamond carat that involves Gemologists’ carefully deploying calibrated instruments to arrive at the most accurate carat weight.
+Afterward, they analyze the color of the stone for which the graders use the color scale that ranges from D (colorless) to Z (yellow).
+Usually, the color of a diamond is determined by comparing it to one of the lab’s master stones with predetermined colors.
 When evaluating the color, they also check for more detailed aspects like fluorescence.

-The next step involves checking the clarity of your diamond.
-Here, the experts use a powerful 10x magnification loupe to check for any inclusions.
-Should there be any blemishes, the graders list them down on the diamond report.
+The next step involves checking the clarity of a diamond.
+Here, the experts use a powerful 10x magnification loupe to check for any inclusions, and when they find any, the graders list them down on the diamond report.
 The diamond is then assigned an appropriate clarity rating depending on its score on the clarity scale.
 The scale ranges from IF (internally flawless) to I3 (heavily included).

 For accuracy purposes, all collected data is verified through further tests.
-IGI tries to ensure there’s as minimal error margin as possible.
-That guarantees the uniqueness of your diamond.
-Ultimately, a report is drafted.
-The report is a passport-size document that details all the specific features of the stone.
+The IGI tries to ensure that there is as minimal error margin as possible, thereby guaranteeing the uniqueness of a diamond.
+Ultimately, a report is drafted which is a passport-size document that details all the specific features of the stone.

-To keep up with the emerging trends in the industry, IGI has always been adaptive to technological changes.
-The company has since created an effective Online Data Retrieval program.
-Through the program, its clients can track the progress with their samples.
-Most importantly, you can verify the authenticity of your diamond reports.
-ODR works for all IGI-issued reports post-June 2004.
-The program has been of immense assistance to most jewelry buyers, especially those in countries where the laboratory doesn’t have regional offices.
-So, besides asking for a report from a diamond dealer, you can also ascertain the authenticity of such a report.
+To keep up with the emerging trends in the industry, the IGI has always been adaptive to technological changes.
+The company has created an effective Online Data Retrieval program that enables their clients to track the progress with their samples.
+Most importantly, a client can verify the authenticity of their diamond reports.
+The ODR works for all IGI-issued reports post-June 2004.
+The program has been of immense assistance to most jewelry buyers, especially for those in countries where the laboratory does not have regional offices.
+Therefore, besides asking for a report from a diamond dealer, the authenticity of such a report can also be ascertained.

-In addition to the Online Data Retrieval program, IGI also created the Registration and Recovery Service.
-The RRS service allows you to register your diamond jewelry in the IGI data bank.
-That arrangement makes diamond identification and recovery hassle-free.
-It’s especially beneficial for insured diamonds.
-In case you lose your diamond, the insurance company will almost always indemnify you with a similar jewel.
+In addition to the Online Data Retrieval program, the IGI has also created the Registration and Recovery Service via which a piece of diamond jewelry can be registered in the IGI data bank.
+This arrangement makes diamond identification and recovery hassle-free and is especially beneficial for insured diamonds.
+In case a diamond is lost, the insurance company will almost always indemnify its owner with a similar jewel.

-If you happen to lose or damage your diamond, you can call IGI’s toll-free number and report the matter.
-For destroyed diamonds, IGI issues a computer printout describing the diamond in detail.
-If your diamond is stolen, the company will contact the local police in the area of incidence.
-Additionally, IGI would search on the diamond auction market in case your stolen jewelry comes up for sale.
-The company would also put up alerts in the industry.
-That way, all manufacturers, retailers, and pawn stores will know about your stolen diamond and keep an eye out for it.
+If a diamond owner happens to lose or damage their diamond, they can call the IGI’s toll-free number and report the matter.
+If the diamond is destroyed, the IGI issues a computer printout describing the diamond in detail.
+But if it is stolen, the company will contact the local police.
+Additionally, the institute would search on the diamond auction market in case the stolen jewelry comes up for sale.
+The company would also put up alerts in the industry so that manufacturers, retailers, and pawn stores can know about the stolen diamond and keep an eye out for it.

-Besides all these services, IGI provides gemology courses through the IGI's School of Gemology.
-The IGI's School of Gemology was the first school to offer a practical Rough Diamond course.
-Some areas of study the school focus on include training on rough diamonds and colored stones, jewelry design, jewelry CAD, and retail workshops.
+Besides all these services, the IGI provides gemology courses through their School of Gemology.
+The school was the first to offer a practical Rough Diamond course.
+Some areas of study that the school focuses on include training on rough diamonds and colored stones, jewelry design, jewelry CAD, and retail workshops.

-IGI is the world’s largest gemological lab.
-The company’s mission is to continually offer professionally graded diamonds to its clients all over the world.
-And it has succeeded in delivering on that mandate for the duration of its existence.
-Besides its amazing offers, the IGI website is a goldmine of information.
-On the site, you can learn about anything concerning diamonds.
-Such information is useful if you intend to purchase a diamond.
+The IGI is one of the world’s largest gemological lab, bent upon continually offering professionally graded diamonds to their clients all over the world.
+The institute has succeeded in delivering on that mandate for the duration of its existence.
+Besides amazing offers, the IGI website is a goldmine of information where one can learn about anything concerning diamonds.
+Such information is useful when intending to purchase a diamond.